ldaniels528/trifecta/README.md

 <a name="kafka-search-by-query"></a>
 #### Searching By Query

-Trifecta provides the ability to perform SQL-like queries against Kafka topics.
+Trifecta provides the ability to perform SQL-like queries against Avro-encoded Kafka topics (Read more about Trifecta's Kafka-Avro integration <a href="#kafka-avro-module">here</a>).
 The syntax is very similar to SQL except for a few minor differences.
 Here's the basic syntax:

     select <fieldsToDisplay>
     from <topic> with <decoder>